m50d/m50d.github.com/_posts/2015-09-23-infrastructure-as-code-would-be-easy.md

 ---
 published: false
-title: Infrastructure as code would be easy if we actually cared
+title: Infrastructure as code would be easy if we cared
 layout: default
 ---